jmtayamada/neat-gymnasium/README.md

 ## About

-This repository contains code allowing you to train, test, and visualize [Gymnasium]([https://gym.openai.com/](https://gymnasium.farama.org)) environments (games) using the [NEAT](https://www.cse.unr.edu/~sushil/class/gas/papers/NEAT.pdf) algorithm and its variants.
+This repository is a fork of https://github.com/simondlevy/neat-gym containing code allowing you to train, test, and visualize
+[Gymnasium]([https://gym.openai.com/](https://gymnasium.farama.org)) environments (games) using the [NEAT](https://www.cse.unr.edu/~sushil/class/gas/papers/NEAT.pdf) algorithm and its variants.